14 Best Ways to Wow Wedding Guests

 Give Them a Break From Kids With Convenient Child Care

 Kids at a wedding are pretty darn cute—until it’s past their bedtime and crankiness sets in, which won’t be fun for you or their parents.
-Hire a babysitter (or two) and set them up in a room, so your youngest guests have a place to go when they’re tuckered out.
+Hire a babysitter (or two) and set them up in a room, so your youngest guests have a place to go when they’re tuckered out, and don’t forget to get a bob 2016 revolution flex stroller just in case one of your baby guests needs it.
 If it’s possible, pick a space near your reception location, so parents can stop by to check in on their kids and then return to the party easily.
 Stock the room with snacks, games and a portable DVD player to keep them entertained, and make sure there’s a soft sofa and blankets for those inevitable naps.

 Serve Foods They’ll Recognize in a Gourmet Way